qscat/qscat/docs/source/manual/tabs/transects.rst

 .. figure:: /img/transects/transects-tab-parameters.png
    :align: center
+   :alt: Parameters section in Transects Tab

-   Parameters section in Transects tab.
+   Parameters section in Transects Tab

 Other important parameters are the transect length and smoothing distance value to ensure the transects are oriented perpendicular to the baseline.